caseycrogers/implicit_navigator/README.md

 ## Getting Started

 First decide if you want to use app or browser style navigation.
-Below are samples for each style but this is just a starting off point!
-You can set the navigation style based on the current platform or mix and match styles in different navigators within the same app!
+Below are samples for each style, but this is just a starting off point!
+You can set the navigation style based on the current platform or mix and match styles in different navigators within the same app.

 ### App-Style Navigation